Dr. Dustin Van Hofwegen

 Dr. Dustin Van Hofwegen’s Story

-An age old question, going back to Darwin, involves the strength of selective pressure on evolutionary outcomes.
+An age-old question, going back to Darwin, involves the strength of selective pressure on evolutionary outcomes.
 Darwin proposed that if a population were subjected to a ‘strong’ selective pressure the frequency and type of mutations generated would be different compared to a population subjected to weak selective pressure.
-Dustin Van Hofwegen, an INBRE-supported graduate student, and two U. of Idaho faculty found a way to test this question.
+Dustin Van Hofwegen, an INBRE-supported graduate student, and two University of Idaho faculty found a way to test this question.
 They show that there is no difference in the frequency or type of mutations generated in strong versus weak selective pressure.
 Their paradigm-shifting work resulted in a Journal of Bacteriology publication that requires the re-interpretation of the famous Richard Lenski long term evolutionary experiments.
 Both groups use E. coli bacteria to study evolution.
 In 1989, Lenski set up 12 identical cultures of E. coli in a medium containing glucose that supports only 6-7 cell divisions (generations) in a day.
 Lenski’s laboratory maintains the cultures by doing daily 1:100 dilutions into fresh medium.
 They have been doing this for the past 27 years.
 Under this weak selective pressure, the 12 Lenski cultures are adapting to use glucose very efficiently, but surprisingly the changes hardly differ among the 12 flasks.
-However, after 30,000 generations (~15 years) one of the 12 cultures looked very different than the others.
+However, after 30,000 generations (~15 years), one of the 12 cultures looked very different than the others.
 It was growing rapidly.
 Lenski shows that the E. coli in this single flask evolved the ability to grow aerobically on citrate (a component in the glucose medium).
 Lenski calls it a rare innovative evolutionary event and hypothesized that it was dependent on numerous ‘potentiating’ mutations that occurred over the previous 15 years.
 Van Hofwegen et al., using a strong selective pressure rather than a weak one, show that within a few days to weeks, rather than 15 years, E. coli adapts to use citrate.
 Also, using the same weak conditions in Lenski’s experiments, except that cultures were transferred weekly instead of daily, they show that E. coli rapidly and readily adapts to use citrate.
 Genomic sequencing of Van Hofwegen’s ‘evolved’ E. coli show they are the same class of mutations identified by Lenski’s experiments.
 Thus, Van Hofwegen’s work shows that the frequency and type of mutations that occur are independent of selective pressure and that the numerous E. coli mutations that occurred during the 15 years of the Lenski experiments were not needed for, nor did they contribute to, the generation of E. coli that use citrate.
 This work contributes to our understanding of how organisms adapt and suggests there are unexpected limitations to species change.